ISeeBugsEverywhere/LinuxOscilloscope/README.md

 - Tektronix DPO 4104B (TCP & USB)
 - Tektronix DPO 4032B (TCP & USB)

-By pressing a button **Autoconnect**, LO can detect which one of oscilloscopes is attached.
+By pressing a button **Auto connect**, LO can detect which one of oscilloscopes is attached.

 # Extending of LO